blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

 start and stop processes on different Linux hosts through another executable called Cluster Process Control Daemon (CPCD) running on the other hosts.
 It uses for testing cluster configurations located on different machines.
-ATRT isn't replacement for mysqltest.
-In fact, ATRT can invoke mysql-test as samples blow show.
-This framework has been designed to run most any test (mysqltest testcases, stress tests, any applications) in cluster and detects all errors and issues which happened in any node.
+ATRT isn't replacement for myblockchaintest.
+In fact, ATRT can invoke myblockchain-test as samples blow show.
+This framework has been designed to run most any test (myblockchaintest testcases, stress tests, any applications) in cluster and detects all errors and issues which happened in any node.
 In addition, ATRT starts applications that are defined as test with arguments and will analyze log files from all nodes that are produced.